grscheller/scheller-linux-archive/README.md

-This repo is my "mosh pit" of notes, system admin logs, incomplete software projects, and a private personnal "homepage" used in lieu of a bookmark folder.
-By its very nature, it contains many loose threads.
+This repo is my "mosh pit" of notes, system admin logs, incomplete software projects, and a private personnal "homepage" used in lieu of browser bookmarks.

+By its very nature, this repo contains many loose threads.

 ## Linux/POSIX Notes